 Figure 1: Map of the Longhurst provinces under investigation with the various AMT cruise tracks superimposed.
 Background image courtesy of Google Earth.

 Figure 2: Calculated monthly mean surface heat flux (units Wm-2) components of Latent (LH), Sensible (SH), Longwave (LW) and Shortwave (SW) for February and August over the period 1998 - 2007.
 Bottom two panels are the Net Heat (NH) flux.
 LH, SH, LW and NH use the convention of positive out of the water column, SW is positive into the water column.
-February and August are selected as they represent the end of the climatological winter and summer.

 Figure 3: Variability in the modelled Net Heat (NH) Flux (units Wm-2) calculated as the standard deviation from the monthly climatologies (1998 – 2007).
 Top row: January – April; middle row: May – August; bottom row: September – December.